jayakrishna1509/Improved-Fruit-Detection-By-Image-Processing-Using-Deep-Learning/README.md

   streamlit run Fruits_Vegetable_Classification.py
   ```

-- For more explanation of this project feel free to connect my profile.
+- For more explanation of this project feel free to connect with my profile.

 ## Screenshots by Output Results!!!